How Much Vitamin C Should You Take Daily? A Complete Guide to Optimal Intake

 Age and Life Stage

 Your vitamin C requirements change throughout life.
 Children need less than adults, with recommendations ranging from 15-75 mg daily depending on age.
+For younger family members, a chewable vitamin C supplement can make daily supplementation more enjoyable and convenient.
 Pregnant women require 85 mg daily, while breastfeeding mothers need 120 mg to support both their health and their baby's development.

 Lifestyle Factors